nazanindev/loopback/README.md

 ---

-The Loopback is not on any map.
-127.0.0.1 is wherever you are.

-One-shotted by [Claude Fable 5](https://www.anthropic.com/claude) from the prompt *"surprise me harder"* — concept, room, and regulars in a single pass, verified over two live ssh sessions before the first commit.
+One-shotted by [Claude Fable 5](https://www.anthropic.com/claude) from the prompt *"surprise me "* — concept, room, and regulars in a single pass.